Philosophy

 Theories

 As an integrative therapist, I share the underlying optimistic view of humanistic theory just as I am energised by the highly developed and remarkably accurate ideas of the psychodynamic model.
-My way of being with my clients is entirely relational and influenced by Carl Rogers' person-centred approach, whilst strongly adhering to the psychodynamic school of exploring their childhood, relationships - particularly with their primary caregiver - and the feeling and energy of the environment they grew up in.
+My way of being with my clients is entirely relational and influenced by Carl Rogers' person-centred approach, whilst strongly adhering to the psychodynamic school of exploring your childhood, relationships - particularly with your primary caregiver - and the feeling and energy of the environment you grew up in.

-I analyse their attachment styles, how they communicate within the transactional analysis model, their body language and how they see their childhood experiences from the here-and-now within the Gestalt model, and the links and patterns from their childhood to their current circumstances.
+We can explore your attachment styles, how you communicate within the transactional analysis model, your body language and how you see your childhood experiences from the here-and-now within the Gestalt model, and the links and patterns from your childhood to your current circumstances.
 I am guided by Petruska Clarkson’s 5 Relational Model and believe there is always at least one of the five interactions happening during a session, paying particular attention to the transference and countertransference relationship between us.
-I draw upon the humanistic and psychodynamic models equally along with aspects from other modalities including dream analysis, psychoeducation and CBT.
+I draw upon the humanistic and psychodynamic models equally, along with aspects from other modalities, including dream analysis, psychoeducation and a bit of CBT.
 I also look at Jung’s synchronicity as I’ve found that it happens often in my own life.

 Qualifications